 Apart from the deadly HIV/AIDS, diseases such as Malaria, hepatitis A and E, typhoid fever, dengue fever, trypanosomiasis-gambiense (African sleeping sickness), schistosomiasis and rabies continue to destroy several lives in Uganda today.

-Water pollution (mostly from agricultural and industrial runoffs), deforestation (the rampant cutting down of trees mostly for timber),overgrazing of farm animals (which leads to land degradation), widespread poaching (which is severely affecting wildlife population in Uganda today.
+Water pollution (mostly from agricultural and industrial runoffs), deforestation (the rampant cutting down of trees mostly for timber), overgrazing of farm animals (which leads to soil erosion and land degradation), widespread poaching (which is severely affecting wildlife population in Uganda today.
 NB.
 Mountain gorillas are critically endangered), etc. are some of the major environmental issues facing Uganda today.

 The fraction of people living in absolute poverty has declined in Uganda.
 In fact, according to Uganda's government figures, the percentage of people living below the national poverty line declined from 31.1% in 2006 to 19.7% in 2013.
 This sounds great.
 However, the major issue here is that, Uganda's poverty estimate data is based on $0.88–$1.04 per person per day as the national poverty line.
-Meanwhile, the World Bank's international poverty line is $1.90 per day.
+Meanwhile, the World Bank's international poverty line is now $2.15 per day.
 In other words, a person living on $0.89 a day may be classified "OK" by Uganda's estimate.
-Meanwhile, any person living on less than $1.90 a day is considered "absolutely poor" by the international poverty line.
+However, any person living on less than $2.15 a day is considered "absolutely poor" by the international poverty line.

 Just about 29% of Uganda's total population has access to electricity (or covered by the national grid).
 Although Kampala and other major cities and towns are somehow covered, just about 17% of rural and sub-urban communities are covered by the national power grid (Uganda Electricity Transmission which is operated and managed by the Uganda Electricity Transmission Company Ltd or UETCL).

 Although the Republic of Uganda can boast of "political stability", the system of government in Uganda can also be classified as a dictatorial rule.
 Uganda's current leader, Yoweri Museveni, has been in power since 1986.
-The dictatorial regime of one of Africa's craziest leaders, Idi AMIN, from 1971 to 1979, was responsible for the deaths of more than 300,000 opponents.
+The dictatorial regime of one of Africa's craziest leaders, Idi Amin, from 1971 to 1979, was responsible for the deaths of more than 300,000 people.
 The guerrilla war and human rights abuses under another crazy leader, Milton Obote from 1980 to 1985, claimed at least another 100,000 human lives.
-Comparatively, the rule of the current leader, Yoweri MUSEVENI since 1986, has brought relative stability and some economic growth to Uganda.
+Comparatively, the rule of the current leader, Yoweri Museveni since 1986, has brought relative stability and some economic growth to Uganda.
+However, the basic fact remains.
+Uganda has become the Museveni family property.
+Museveni has been ruling Uganda for decades with iron hands and his son is set to take over after his death.

 Just like in most other African countries, rampant corruption and poor governance continues to tear Uganda apart.